inphobia/p5-idea-wikiclone/Implemented-features.md

   * [Subs, Variables and packages annotations](https://github.com/hurricup/Perl5-IDEA/wiki/Annotations)
   * Perl5 interpreter (SDK) and Perl5 module type support.
 You should add Perl5 interpreter as project SDK to give Camelcade access to installed packages.
 [More..](https://github.com/hurricup/Perl5-IDEA/wiki/Getting-started)
   * Spell checking in perl files
+  * Scripts execution in the console
 * Configuration
   * Run configurations for Perl scripts
   * Self-object reference variable names
   * Automatic language injection in here-doc
+* Dependencies
+  * Plugin watches scripts output and in case missing package error, suggests to install a missing package with `cpan` or `cpanm`
+  * Action to install an `App::cpanminus` (may be version-manager dependent, e.g. `perlbrew` installs one for all perls)
+  * Action to install an arbitrary packages
 * Coverage support
   * You may run your scripts with coverage, using `Devel::Cover`
 * Navigation & Refactoring